Research and Evidence

 What does research say about labor support?

 The largest systematic review of continuous labor support was updated in 2017.
 The full review and an overview are available here.
-The review summarizes the experiences of more than 15,000 women who participated in 22 randomized controlled trials (a rigorous type of study).
+The review summarizes the experiences of 15,858 women who participated in 26 randomized controlled trials (a rigorous type of study).

 - Compared with women who had usual care (no labor support), women who labored with continuous support had shorter labors and were more likely to have a "spontaneous" birth (with neither cesarean section nor vacuum extraction, nor forceps).
-Women with continuous labor support were also less likely to:
+And women with continuous labor support were less likely to:

 - Have an epidural or other "regional" analgesia to manage pain.

 - Use any type of pain medication (including narcotics).

 - Give birth by C-section.